tnxqso/wave-flex-integrator/README.md

 - **Node.js**: Version 12 or higher for running the application.
 - **NPM**: Node Package Manager for installing dependencies.
 - **FlexRadio**: Compatible FlexRadio device connected to your LAN or reachable on the Internet over TCP-IP.
 You sholud enable spots in Settings --> Spots.
 Do not override colors or background.
 - **SmartSDR**: Installed and running on your local machine.
-Version 3.7.4 or higher is tested.
+Version 3.7.4 or higher for Windows is tested.
 Find your version in Settings --> Radio setup --> Radio tab -->Radio Hardware version, (Yes, Radio Hardware version) which is the version of SmartSDR that is running and the associated radio firmware.
 - **WaveLog**: Installed and running with the `dev` branch checked out [as described above](#how-to-switch-to-the-wavelog-dev-branch)
 - **DX Cluster Access**: Your callsign will be used to access a DX Cluster server of your choice.